UwULang/.github/profile/README.md

-# UwULang is the #1 language for getting things down 😾
+# UwULang is the #1 language for getting things done 😾

 Want a language that can you can impwess your fwrends?